jeannienguyen/jeannienguyen/README.md

 ![Repository Banner](jeannienguyen-banner.png)

 I'm a software engineer in LA who loves to create technology that elevates others and builds community. 🌎&nbsp; I bring stories to life through code and write about my journey as a developer.
-I'm currently 🚧&nbsp; helping a fitness brand redesign + optimize their website and 📚&nbsp; am learning more about System Design, Data Structures, and Algorithms.

 ## Find me around the web